 What is the life expectancy of dogs who have Congestive Heart Failure?

-Every dog is different; there are many factors which impact a CHF patient’s survival.
+Every dog is different; there are many factors that impact a CHF patient’s survival.

 However, PetMD states that many CHF patients are able to live for years after their diagnosis when a personal treatment plan is prescribed by a veterinarian, then strictly implemented and followed by the dog’s owners.